If you are looking for a different form of therapy for conditions such as post-traumatic stress disorder…

 If you are interested in engaging with psychedelic-assisted therapy right now and are unable to enroll in a clinical study with MDMA, you might want to explore ketamine-assisted therapy as an option.

-Subscribe below for updates from us about the future availability of MDMA-assisted therapy.
+Subscribe below for updates from An Enduring Love about the future availability of MDMA-assisted therapy.

 Is MDMA harmful?
 Does taking MDMA damage your serotonin system?